draculess99/SafeStaff_AI/README.md

 5. Review the demo scenario inputs and operational pressures.
 6. Run **Step 1: ER Wait-Time Risk Assessment**.
 7. Review XGBoost wait-time prediction and ER operational pressure.
+8. Review the memory insight or similar prior ER state when available.
-8. Review **Step 2: Pressure-Based Staffing Adjustment**.
+9. Review **Step 2: Pressure-Based Staffing Adjustment**.
-9. Launch the **Multi-Agent Shortage Solver**.
+10. Launch the **Multi-Agent Shortage Solver**.
-10. Approve, reject, or override the staffing recommendation.
+11. Approve, reject, or override the staffing recommendation.
-11. Confirm the shift schedule updates when approved.
+12. Confirm the shift schedule updates when approved.
-12. Open the Audit Log and verify the decision was recorded.
+13. Open the Audit Log and verify the decision was recorded.
-13. Optionally switch between Local Expert System and Live Gemini mode.
+14. Optionally switch between Local Expert System and Live Gemini mode.

 ---